scurker/scurker.com/site/resume/index.md

           <ul>
             <li>Led interaction design for an Accounting SaaS product serving member based non-profits.</li>
             <li>Converted the core JavaScript library from a 5 year old version of EXTJS to the latest version of jQuery.</li>
-            <li>Created a web standards group to standardize specifications across all development.</li>
+            <li>Established a web standards group to standardize specifications across all development.</li>
-            <li>Created a new set of icons to be used across all products.</li>
+            <li>Designed a new set of icons to be used across all products.</li>
           </ul>
         </li>
         <li class="experience">